Personal Guarantee for Loan (UK)

 Statute of Frauds Compliance — The guarantee must be in writing and signed by the guarantor (or their authorised agent) to satisfy section 4 of the Statute of Frauds 1677.
 An unsigned guarantee or an oral guarantee is unenforceable.
 The document should identify the parties, the principal debtor, the underlying loan, and the scope of the guarantee with sufficient clarity.

 Identification of Parties and the Underlying Loan — Full legal names, addresses, and entity types of the creditor, the principal debtor, and the guarantor.
-The underlying loan agreement should be identified by date and principal amount to ensure the guarantee is tied to a specific obligation.
+The underlying loan agreement should be identified by date and principal amount to confirm the guarantee is tied to a specific obligation.

 Guarantee vs Indemnity — The document should clearly set out both a guarantee clause (secondary obligation) and an indemnity clause (primary obligation).
 The guarantee clause creates liability conditional on the principal debtor's default; the indemnity creates an independent, primary obligation that survives any invalidity in the underlying loan agreement.
 The distinction is essential for maximum creditor protection under English law.